On the Construction of Simply Connected Solvable Lie Groups: Abstract

 \section{Abstract}

-Given a Lie algebra valued differential form $\omega_\lieg$ on a manifold $M$ satisfying the structure equations $d \omega_\lieg + \frac{1}{2} \omega_\lieg\wedge \omega_\lieg=0$, we show that the problem of finding a smooth map $\rho:M\to G$ where $G$ is an $n$-dimensional solvable Lie group with Lie algebra $\lieg$, such that $\rho^* \tau= \omega_\lieg$, where $\tau$ is the left invariant Maurer-Cartan form on $G$ can be solved by quadratures and the matrix exponential.
-This leads to an algebraic proof of the vector field form of Lie's third theorem for solvable Lie algebras.
-A further application produces the global multiplication map for a simply connected $n$-dimensional solvable Lie group using only the matrix exponential and $n$ quadratures.
+Let $\omega_\mathfrak{g}$ be a Lie algebra valued differential $1$-form on a manifold $M$ satisfying the structure equations $d \omega_\mathfrak{g} + \frac{1}{2} \omega_\mathfrak{g}\wedge \omega_\lieg=0$ where $\mathfrak{g}$ is solvable.
+We show that the problem of finding a smooth map $\rho:M\to G$, where $G$ is an $n$-dimensional solvable Lie group with Lie algebra $\mathfrak{g}$ and left invariant Maurer-Cartan form $\tau$, such that $\rho^* \tau= \omega_\mathfrak{g}$ can be solved by quadratures and the matrix exponential.
+In the process we give a closed form formula for the vector fields in Lie's third theorem for solvable Lie algebras.
+A further application produces the multiplication map for a simply connected $n$-dimensional solvable Lie group using only the matrix exponential and $n$ quadratures.
 Applications to finding first integrals for completely integrable Pfaffian systems with solvable symmetry algebras are also given.